 Buying residential properties to let, rent or lease may seem like a good investment, and there are many matters to consider before you buy.
 The house or flat buying process is the same as a standard property purchase.

-Also be aware of potential additional costs when you are budgeting to ensure the investment matches your circumstances before you decide whether becoming a landlord is the right thing for you to do.
+It's important to also be aware of potential additional costs when you are budgeting to ensure the investment matches your circumstances before you decide whether becoming a landlord is the right thing for you to do.

 Funding Property to Let